 From there, you are gloriously escorted out of the building with some reading material printed on purple paper with a smiley face on the cover and a slip of paper that says come back in three months.
 That puts us in December.
 And the appointment in December isn’t even for what you need.
 It is just another hurdle where, more than likely, the same forms will be filled out, the same questions will be answered, and the same vintage, vinyl chair will serve as a receptacle for your buttocks for longer than you’d think entirely necessary or even possible.

 Now, I know I’m not the sanest person around, but I’d like to think that I can handle my business, even with a malfunctioning brain.
-I can hold a job and live in a house and tie my own shoes.
-I am not a danger to myself, other people or small woodland creatures.
+I can hold a job and live in a house, fill out forms, and tie my own shoes.
+I am not a danger to myself, other people nor small woodland creatures.
 I don’t hear voices in my head that tell me to visit the planet Neptune and kill all the Neptunians because they can read my thoughts.
-I don’t think that I’m Joan of Arc or Betsy Ross.
+I don’t think that I’m Joan of Arc nor Betsy Ross.
 I know what year it is.
 I’ve never made a tinfoil hat.
-But, somehow, this strange thing called life, has set me on the same path in the same room on the same side of the table with the criminally and/or just plain old insane.
+However, somehow, this strange thing called life, has set me on the same path in the same room on the same side of the table with the criminally and/or just plain old insane.
 And worst of all, I have to go back there… in December.